nwfsc-fram/boatnet/docs/dev-notes/README.md

 cd apps/obs-wcgop-optecs
 yarn serve
 ```

-* Delete all node_modules folders.
-This is required for library development (so your app uses the newest library changes) and when VSC intellisense is confused.
+* Delete all node_modules folders with `lerna clean`.
+  * This is required for library development (so your app uses the newest library changes,) after creating a new project via `vue create`.
 ```
 lerna clean
 ```
   * This command is usually followed by `lerna bootstrap`
-  * VSC gets a `node_modules` locked file occasionally for `lerna clean`, so I simply restart VSC.
+  * Note: VSC gets a `node_modules` locked file occasionally for `lerna clean`, so I simply restart VSC.

 * Global package remove (careful!)
 Useful if you accidentally globally add a package (instead of using `--scope`)
 ```
 lerna exec -- yarn remove my-package || lerna bootstrap